|

 of the nation just like his father Duncan did.

-Equipped with a husband who could understand her lot, Margaret’s
+Supported by a husband who understood her lot, Margaret

 As a woman of class, Margaret brought a certain refinement to the

-rather rough Scottish court.
-She improved the number of the king’s
+rather rough and rustic Scottish court.
+She increased the number of

-More importantly, she cared about the poor and the pilgrims.
+More importantly, Margaret cared about the poor and the pilgrims.

 Margaret fed little orphan children, invited Benedictine monks to